CloudGlance - Document Intelligence Platform

 Predictable patterns

-Core interaction models repeat across the platform - tabs, headers, panels, and workflows behave consistently, helping users build familiarity as they move between features.
+Core interaction models repeat across the platform: tabs, headers, panels, and workflows behave consistently, helping users build familiarity as they move between features.

 Depth only when needed